-4.47 Gatwick Airport is a major international gateway that attracts passengers and employees from a wide area.
+4.48 Gatwick Airport is a major international gateway that attracts passengers and employees from a wide area.
 There is generally good sustainable transport infrastructure in place to support journeys to and from the airport and Gatwick Airport Station is currently being upgraded to support its role as a major international gateway.
 An Airport Surface Access Strategy supported by a Sustainable Transport Fund is in place to progress initiatives that will increase sustainable transport mode share.
-Between 2010 and 2019, there was success in increasing sustainable transport mode share for passengers and reducing car mode share, but
+Between 2010 and 2019, there was success in increasing sustainable transport mode share for passengers and reducing car mode share, but some initiatives aimed at changing employee travel behaviour to the Airport have been less successful.
+This is important to this Plan as these journeys are more likely to use the local transport network and impact communities that share routes to the Airport.

-&lt;sup>22 DfT: Great British Railways, The Williams-Shapps Plan for Rail (2021)
+23 DfT: Great British Railways, The Williams-Shapps Plan for Rail (2021)

-- some initiatives aimed at changing employee travel behaviour to the Airport have been less successful.
-This is important to this Plan as these journeys are more likely to use the local transport network and impact communities that share routes to the Airport. - 4.48 The medium and long-term impacts of the COVID-19 pandemic on air travel are uncertain which could affect willingness to invest in surface access infrastructure.
-The operator has ambitions to expand the Airport as outlined in the Gatwick Masterplan.
-This may increase demand for access and impact routes to the Airport.
+- 4.49 The medium and long-term impacts of the COVID-19 pandemic on air travel are uncertain which could affect willingness to invest in surface access infrastructure.
+However, the operator expects that passenger numbers will return to pre-pandemic levels in the short term and continue to grow, even on a current one runway, two terminal configuration.
+The impact of this growth on routes to the Airport will need to be managed. - 4.50 The operator also has ambitions to expand the Airport as outlined in the Gatwick Masterplan by bringing the northern emergency runway into regular use.
+This may increase demand for access and impact routes to the Airport above levels expected on the current one runway, two terminal configuration.
 As use of sustainable modes of transport typically have less impact on communities and the environment, initiatives will be needed that will increase use of these modes by passengers and employees.